nilu0311/Recipe-Ratings-vs.-Calories/README.md

 <iframe src="assets/cal_bar.html" width=800 height=600 frameBorder=0></iframe>

-Because the distributions of the values in the 'calorie' column by missingness of 'avg_rating' appear to be shifted versions of the same basic shape, we use the absolute difference in group means as our test statistic.
+Because the distributions of the values in the `calories` column by missingness of 'avg_rating' appear to be shifted versions of the same basic shape, we use the absolute difference in group means as our test statistic.

 The result of conducting a permutation test using absolute difference in means as the test statistic yielded a p-value of 0.00.
-With 0.05 as our significance level, this p-value signifies that there is likely a relationship between the missingness of 'avg_rating'  and the values in the  'calorie' column, and therefore we can conclude that 'avg_rating' is MAR, and not MCAR.
+With 0.05 as our significance level, this p-value signifies that there is likely a relationship between the missingness of `avg_rating`  and the values in the  `calories` column, and therefore we can conclude that 'avg_rating' is MAR, and not MCAR.

 <br/>

 > **Missingness of Average Rating by Number of Ingredients**

-Now we will look at the missingness of 'avg_rating' by the 'n_ingredients' column.
-The absolute difference in the means and medians of the 'n_ingredients' column by missingness of 'avg_rating' are 0.26 and 0.0 respectively.
+Now we will look at the missingness of `avg_rating` by the `n_ingredients` column.
+The absolute difference in the means and medians of the 'n_ingredients' column by missingness of `avg_rating` are 0.26 and 0.0 respectively.

 In the overlaid density plots of the distributions below, we can see that they do not have the same basic shape.